-On March 3, 2013, the Company issued a press release announcing that it intends, subject to market conditions, to offer and sell an indeterminate amount of its American Depositary Shares ("ADSs"), each representing ten of its ordinary shares ("Ordinary Shares"), par value NIS 0.01 per share, pursuant to a prospectus supplement, dated March 3, 2014, to the Company's prospectus dated August 14, 2012, filed as part of its effective shelf registration statement on Form F-3 (File No. 333-182997) previously filed with, and declared effective by, the Securities and Exchange Commission (SEC).
+On March 5, 2015, the Company issued a press release announcing that it has commenced an underwritten offering of American Depositary Shares ("ADSs"), each representing ten of its ordinary shares ("Ordinary Shares"), par value NIS 0.01 per share, pursuant to a prospectus supplement, dated March 5, 2014, to the Company's prospectus dated August 14, 2012, filed as part of its effective shelf registration statement on Form F-3 (File No. 333-182997) previously filed with, and declared effective by, the Securities and Exchange Commission (SEC).